Day Trips From Paris

 Lille is accessed easily from Paris via a high-speed train (TGV) from the Gare du Nord.
 In about an hour, you’ll find yourself in the beautiful capital of northern France.
 Its Flemish-style architecture is much different from what you’ll see in Paris and the people are very friendly!

 Your train will leave from the Gare du Nord, and you can purchase your tickets online, at the Grandes Lignes ticket window, or by using the yellow machines if you have a chip-and-pin card.
-Your journey will most likely be directly to Lille, but some trains will stop in the smaller town of Douai.
+Your journey will most likely be direct to Lille, but some trains will stop in the smaller town of Douai.
 Just be careful where you get off.

 You’ll either arrive at the Gare de Lille Flandres or the Gare de Lille Europe, which are right next to one another.
 Lille Europe services high-speed trains and the Eurostar while Lille Flandres services regional and high-speed trains.
 It doesn’t matter which one you choose, so just go with the time that works the best for your schedule.